-Do not attempt to use this equipment until you have thoroughly read all operating and maintenance manuals supplied with your machine.
-They include important safety precautions, detailed engine starting, operating and maintenance instructions and parts lists.
+Do not attempt to use this equipment until you have thoroughly read the engine manufacturer's manual supplied with your welder.
+It includes important safety precautions, detailed engine starting, operating and maintenance instructions, and parts lists.

 ELECTRIC SHOCK can kill.